viplazylmht/viplazylmht/README.md

 ### Company Projects

 - **Golden Record** - Process to achieve high-value Data Mart at MoMo
- Build tools and services on top of open-source projects to control the quality, freshness, and extensional of the data model.
+ Build tools and services on top of open-source projects to control the data model's quality, freshness, and extensionality.
  Golden Record currently serves many dataflows such as events and transactions of the MoMo Super App.
- Used: dbt, Great Expectations, Airflow, Gitlab, Kubernetes, Oracle OCI and Oracle APEX.
+ Used: dbt, Great Expectations, Airflow, Gitlab, Kubernetes, Oracle OCI, and Oracle APEX.

 - **Cost Optimization** - Reduce cost on GCP
- Support other teams to optimize queries.
-Move services, ETL, and ELT to self-hosted Kubernetes.
+ Support other teams to optimize queries: move services, ETL, and ELT to on-premise Kubernetes.
 Try to shift from Bigquery to Vertica.
-Manage GCP resources for each team in MoMo by divide-and-conquer principle.
+Manage GCP resources for each team in MoMo by the divide-and-conquer principle.
- Conclusion: 40% cost saved without any stucked workload.
+ Conclusion: 40% cost saved without any stuck workload.
  Fluent in: Bigquery, Vertica, Kubernetes, Oracle APEX, GCP gRPC API.

 - **Data Observability** - Data Governance
  Just a project which helps end-user monitor five pillars of data: Freshness, Volume, Quality, Schema, and Lineage.
 This project aims to reduce the workload of the data-platform team in responsiveness to data for both info and incident.
  Fluent in: Datahub, dbt, Great Expectations, Airflow.

+- **Data Lakehouse**
+ Collaborate with the team to build a lakehouse solution to reduce the cost of all workloads at Momo.
+Trino/Spark run on GKE as a query engine to process large batch data stored in GCS.
+Reduce up to 70% cost per workload thanks to Spot instance without any data SLA.
+ Fluent in: Trino, Spark, GKE, GCS, Bigquery Storage, dbt, Airflow

 ### University projects